 Meanwhile, commercial TV began in the USA in 1941.
 TV began in Australia in 1956 and in New Zealand in 1960.
 Meanwhile, in 1960 the first communications satellite, Echo was launched.
 The laser printer was invented by Gary Starkweather in 1969.

 Meanwhile in Britain telephones became common in people’s homes in the 1970s.
 In 1969 only 40% of British households had a phone but by 1979 the figure had reached 69%.
 Martin Cooper invented the first handheld first cell phone in 1973.
 The first mobile phone call in Britain was made in 1985.
 The first commercial text was sent in 1992.
+Mobile phones became common in the 1990s.
 In Britain, smartphones were introduced in 1996.

 Communication in The 21st Century

 In the early 21st century the internet became an important form of communication.
 Today email has become one of the most popular methods of communication.
 In the 2010s ebook readers became common.